karthiksankar93/CompoundDiversification/4.TopK_Accuracy_Evaluation/README.md

 * Top_k_accuracy_v7_parallel_test_GitHub.py - This is the code I used for testing.
 It uses the test dataset + training dataset.
 It uses Morgan Fingerprint of radius 2, with features.
 It uses tanimoto similarity metric.
 * Folder: out_test - This folder contains the results of the test set in both .csv and .pkl format.
 The top-k accuracy analysis, and associated plots (fast filter plot, similarity of proposed product vs. recorded product plot) are available in Test_Set_Analysis.ipynb. api_client.py and FastFilter.ipynb both are used to compute fast filter scores for the proposed reactions.
 * Folder: out_val - This folder contains the results of the validation set in both .csv and .pkl format.
+* Manuscript Figures - This JupyterNotebook can be used to visualize the chemical suggestions proposed by the algorithm.